templ-fun/evm-protocol/README.md

 - Membership note: Donations (including in the access token) do not grant membership.
 Membership requires calling `join*` and paying the entry fee through the contract, which updates accounting and emits the `MemberJoined` event.

 ## Glossary
-- templ: One deployed instance wired by `TEMPL` with membership, treasury, and governance modules.
+- templ: One deployed instance wired by `TEMPL` with membership, treasury, governance, and council modules.
 - access token: The ERC‑20 used for joins, fees, and accounting.
 Must be vanilla (no fees/rebases/hooks).
 - priest: The designated address set at deployment (governance can update it); auto‑enrolled and the initial council member.
 - member pool: Accounting bucket that streams join fees to existing members, claimable pro‑rata.